AnaPinigina/Project1-ELK-stack/README.md

 Load balancing ensures that the application will be highly available, in addition to restricting in-bound access to the network.

 What aspect of security do load balancers protect?
 **A load balancer intelligently distributes traffic from clients across multiple servers without the clients having to understand how many servers are in use or how they are configured.
-Because the load balancer sits between the clients and the servers it can enhance the user experience by providing additional security, performance, resilience and simplify scaling your website.
+Because the load balancer sits between the clients and the servers it can enhance the user experience by providing additional security, performance, resilience and simplify scaling your website.**

 What is the advantage of a jump box?
 **A jump box is a system set up with multi-factor authentication (MFA) usually placed in a network DMZ with very restricted access to the corporate network and no returning Internet access for any protocol.
-In other words, the jump box has only one path in via SSH, and no other protocols are allowed outbound to the Internet or into the corporate network.
+In other words, the jump box has only one path in via SSH, and no other protocols are allowed outbound to the Internet or into the corporate network.**

 Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the jump box and system network.

 What does Filebeat watch for?
-**Filebeat monitors the log files or locations being specified, collects log events, and forwards them either to Elasticsearch or Logstash for indexing
+**Filebeat monitors the log files or locations being specified, collects log events, and forwards them either to Elasticsearch or Logstash for indexing.**

 What does Metricbeat record?
-**Metricbeat takes the metrics and statistics that it collects and ships them to the output that you specify, such as Elasticsearch or Logstash.
+**Metricbeat takes the metrics and statistics that it collects and ships them to the output that you specify, such as Elasticsearch or Logstash.**

 The configuration details of each machine may be found below.
 Note: Use the Markdown Table Generator to add/remove values from the table.